Cuarto Azul World Tour

-The Cuarto Azul World Tour (also known as the Aitana World Tour) is the upcoming concert tour by Spanish singer-songwriter Aitana, in support of her fourth studio album, Cuarto azul.
-Led by Global Talent Services, the tour was officially announced on 31 July 2025.
-It is scheduled to begin on March 14, 2026, at Hipódromo de San Isidro in Buenos Aires and end on November 6 of the same year in Mexico City, consisting of 35 shows.
+The Cuarto Azul World Tour (also known as the Cuarto Azul Aitana World Tour) is the fourth concert tour by Spanish singer-songwriter Aitana, in support of her fourth studio album, Cuarto Azul.
+Led by Global Talent Services, the tour was officially announced on July 31, 2025.
+The tour began on May 9, 2026, at Estadio Municipal Antonio Peroles in Roquetas de Mar and will conclude on February 20, 2027 in Paris, consisting of 43 shows.

 Background

-Aitana released her fourth studio album Cuarto azul on 30 May 2025.
+Aitana released her fourth studio album Cuarto azul on May 30, 2025.
 The electropop album became Aitana's first major LP release after Alpha.
 It was a commercial success, debuting with 7.5 million streams on its first day, including 4.9 million in Spain alone.

 On July 31, 2025, at the end of her concert as part of the Metamorfosis Season mini-tour, Aitana announced her new Cuarto Azul World Tour and revealed a list of 24 cities across Europe and America that she will visit in 2026.
 Confirmed stops include Madrid, Barcelona, Mexico City, Buenos Aires, Miami, London, Paris, and Milan, among others.
 A dedicated page was launched on her official website where fans can register to receive updates and gain early access to ticket sales.
-On August 28, it was announced that she would take part in the Estéreo Picnic and Lollapalooza Argentina festivals.
 Aitana revealed the first confirmed dates on October 13, 2025.

+On April 7, 2026, Aitana announced new dates in Latin America, North America, and Europe.

+On September 1, 2026, Aitana announced Chiara Oliver, Gale, Gara Duran, Ganges and Luzía as her opening acts.

+Critical reception

+Billboard’s Franchesca Guims praised the opening night of Aitana’s show in Almería, highlighting its ambitious production, emotional storytelling and immersive stage design.
+El País, in a review by Carlos Pérez de Ziriza, described Aitana’s Roig Arena concert in Valencia as a "flawless and highly competent show", highlighting her artistic progression, strong stage production and the emotional connection with a predominantly female audience.

 Commercial performance

 Ticket sales

 After all available presale tickets sold out on October 20, new dates in Barcelona and Madrid were announced due to high demand.
 Later, on October 23, after the general sale for the Spanish dates had sold out, additional shows were added in Barcelona, Bilbao, Madrid, Seville, and Valencia.

+On April 18, 2026, following the general sale, a second date in Buenos Aires was added due to high demand.
+Later, on April 25, a second Mexico City date was added after the first one sold out within minutes.
+On August, new dates in Mexico City and Buenos Aires were added due to high demand.

+Set list

+This set list is from the May 9, 2026, concert in Roquetas de Mar.
+It is not intended to represent all concerts for the tour.